 In Loving Memory: Memorial R.I.P.
 Tattoos

-When I lost a very dear friend at the shockingly young age of twenty-six, I started thinking about getting a tattoo to honor her memory.
+When I lost a very dear friend at the shockingly young age of 26, I started thinking about getting a tattoo to honor her memory.
 Just after her funeral, I came across a sheet of loose leaf paper stuffed absentmindedly in a random notebook.
-It must have been from the summer we were 15, vacationing with her family in North Carolina.
+It must have been from the summer when we were 15, vacationing with her family in North Carolina.
 It was a page she had copied down from the 1970s bestseller Jonathan Livingston Seagull and it said, in her handwriting, "You have the freedom to be yourself—your true self—here and now, and nothing can stand in your way."

 I thought how great it would be to replicate that in tattoo form, though I never ended up doing it.
 Then, after my grandmother died from breast cancer, I found a journal she began when she was first diagnosed.
 There are only a handful of entries: The last one, dated about a month before her liver started failing and she lost her ability to write, says: "Earth has no sorrow that heaven cannot heal."
 Two years after she passed, I got that quote tattooed on my forearm, in her handwriting.
 Having a tattoo in her handwriting may not make sense or have meaning to anyone except me, but I hold it extremely close to my heart.